We have five basic senses, and our sense of Hearing is constantly monitoring our environment - day and night.

-Monitor your hearing!
-Did you know that even if you feel your hearing is in good shape you should still have it tested by the age of 50 to 55?
+Did you know that even if you feel your hearing is good you should still have it tested by the age of 50 to 55?
 It is so important to have a baseline!

-Ear Protection tips: When investing in ear protection, look at the NRR (noise reduction ratio) and the number of dB (decibel) level on the packaging.
+Ear Protection tips: When investing in ear protection, look at the NRR (Noise Reduction Ratio) and the numbered dB (decibel) level on the packaging.
 The higher the number, the more it will attenuate/protect.
 We suggest 30dB or more.

 Be proactive with your hearing.
 If you are having trouble hearing or have a loved one who has commented about your hearing have it checked!
 Have it checked before its TOO LATE!